Siemens Velaro: Velaro TR (TCDD HT80000)

 The Velaro TR is a Velaro D derived eight-car standard gauge high-speed train for the Turkish State Railways (TCDD).
 The eight cars, totalling a length of 200 m, can accommodate 519 passengers and reach a top speed of 300 km/h.
 25 kV 50 Hz AC power the train with a total of 8 MW.

-In 2013, TCDD concluded three contracts with Siemens for the acquisition of 17 units in total (one unit for the first, six for the second and ten for the last contract) with a combined value of €685 million.
-Furthermore, Siemens would provide 7 years of maintenance and cleaning, and also provide a simulator.
+In 2013, TCDD concluded four contracts with Siemens for the acquisition of 19 units in total (one unit for the first, six for the second, ten for the third and two for the last contract) with a combined value of €685 million, excluding the last two sets.
+Furthermore, Siemens would provide 7 years of maintenance and cleaning for the first 7 sets, and also provide a simulator.
+For the remaining 12 sets Siemens would provide 3 years of maintenance and cleaning.
 The Velaros are to be deployed on the Turkish high-speed railway network.
 The first Siemens Velaro (the only Velaro D type train of TCDD, code numbered HT80001) entered service on 23 May 2015 between Ankara-Konya.
 The second Velaro of TCDD, which is the first Velaro TR type train, with the code number HT80101 (this type of train was involved an accident in Ankara) arrived in Ankara on 17 February 2016.
+The last Velaro TR (HT80118) arrived in Turkey in 2021.

 Unlike the traditional white - red - dark blue color scheme used on the TCDD HT65000 high-speed trains, a white - turquoise - grey color scheme has been selected for the livery of TCDD's Velaro trains.

 Velaro Egypt

 In May 2022 it was announced that Egyptian National Railways had ordered 41 Velaro eight-car sets, amongst other railway equipment, for a 2000 km railway development.
+In May 2024, the first of the Velaro EGY high speed trainsets was undergoing dynamic testing at the Wegberg-Wildenrath circuit in Germany ahead of delivery later the year.